amida-tech/recruitment-registry/README.md

 Each test in a file may depend on some of the previous tests so using flag `bail` is recommended.

 Most API resources are documented in snippets in the [integration document](./docs/api.md).
-A script that exercises most snippets is.
-This script however is not yet part of the testing suite and needs to be run independently and updated according to changes.
+A [top level script](./docs/scripts/run-all.js) that exercises snippets is also included.

 ## API